Open In Colab Open in Kaggle

 • bundling (+), which creates new set-like objects using vector addition;

-• cleanup, which tries to identify the most similar vector in the vocabulary with multiple possible implementations.
+• cleanup, which tries to identify the most similar vector in the vocabulary, with multiple possible implementations.

 In the following tutorials, we will take a look at how we can use these tools to create more complicated structures and derive useful information from them.